ThailandOfficial Name: Kingdom of Thailand

 Local police are reluctant to become involved in domestic issues.
 They expect that the involved parties will resolve the matter on their own.
 The Royal Thai government’s Ministry of Social Development and Human Security does maintain an English-language website, and you can contact them for assistance.
 In most cases, you will need legal representation to protect your interests effectively.

 On September 5, 2013, Thailand inaugurated its first “Tourist Court” in Pattaya to mediate civil disputes, including those related to criminal and non-criminal cases.
-Other courts are opening in Phuket and Bangkok’s Suvarnabhumi Airport.
+Since then, five more have opened in Pathum Municipal Court and Dusit Municipal Court in Bangkok, Koh Samui, Phuket, and Chiang Mai.
 Tourist police officers are able to provide further information to tourists who may require this service.

 The local equivalent to the “911” emergency line in Thailand is 191.
-For fire emergencies, the number is 199.
+For fire emergencies, the numbers is 199.
 The Tourist Police can be reached at 1155.
-All of these numbers are in operation 24 hours a day, seven days a week.
+All of these numbers are in operation 24 hours a day, seven days a week. .

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are in Thailand, you are subject to Thai laws and penalties, even if you are a U.S. citizen.
-If you violate Thai laws, even unknowingly, you may be fined, arrested, imprisoned or deported.
-Foreign laws and legal systems can be vastly different than our own.
-For example, Thais hold the King and the royal family in the highest regard, and it is a serious criminal offense in Thailand to make critical or defamatory comments about them.
+CRIMINAL PENALTIES: While you are traveling in Thailand, you are subject to its laws.
+If you break local laws in Thailand, your U.S. passport won’t help you to avoid arrest or prosecution.
+Foreign laws and legal systems can be vastly different from our own.
+For example, as previously mentioned, Thais hold the King and the royal family in the highest regard, and it is a serious criminal offense in Thailand to make critical or defamatory comments about them.
 This particular crime, called lèse majesté, is punishable by a prison sentence of three to fifteen years.
 The offenses include actions that in the United States would be sanctioned as the exercise of free speech.
 If you use the Internet when committing this crime, you may be subject to additional criminal sanctions of up to seven additional years in prison.
 Thai authorities actively search for and investigate Internet postings, including blog entries and links to other sites, for lèse majesté content.
 They have arrested and charged U.S. citizens and others with lèse majesté offenses for actions that occurred outside of Thailand.
 You can also be charged if you do not remove a potentially offensive item fast enough from an Internet site you control.
 Purposely tearing or destroying Thai bank notes, which carry an image of the King, may also be considered a lèse majesté offense, as can spitting on or otherwise defiling an official uniform bearing the royal insignia.

 The Thai government has publicly stated that it will not tolerate the use of Thai territory as a base by groups trying to overthrow or destabilize the governments of nearby countries.
 Several U.S. citizens have been arrested or detained under suspicion of carrying out such activities.
 Sometimes military authorities carry out these detentions, and we do not learn of them until many days after the fact.
 Many U.S. citizens suspected of advocating the armed overthrow of other governments have been "blacklisted" from entering the country.
 Attempts to overthrow foreign governments by force may violate U.S. law as well as Thai law.